 Blueland Laundry Review

-Blueland’s laundry offerings are where they really shine in terms of improved health and reduced waste over their competitors.
+Blueland’s laundry offerings are where the brand really shines over their competitors in terms of improved health and reduced waste.

-Medical research has shown that commercial detergents negatively affect natural ecosystems and wastewater treatment processes due to the toxic chemicals often included.
+Medical research has shown that commercial laundry detergent negatively affects natural ecosystems and wastewater treatment processes due to the toxic chemicals often included.

 Blueland has the best laundry product formulation we’ve reviewed, with entirely non-toxic and effective ingredients.
 The brand utilizes sodium carbonate as a natural cleaning agent.